 Cool Head Lift: unchecked (unless needed for tiny complex sections)

-While we have had success with these settings, there are times when particular models and prints require minor changes to this formula.
+While we have had success with these PLA settings, there are times when particular models and prints require minor changes to this formula.
 Specific angles on print may require your support settings to be slightly closer in the Z or X/Y direction.
+As with any 3D printing material settings, these PLA settings must be tweaked for each 3D printer make/model.

-There are many times we will also use Simplify 3D.
+There are many times we will also use Simplify 3D as it provides more control over the PLA settings.
 Normally this occurs when Cura does not put support where it is required.
 Simplify 3D allows for the ability to add manual support when Cura cannot.
 Cura is also limited to a square infill pattern, so if you want to use the honeycomb, triangle, or another unique style of infill, you will need to use a different slicing program.

 And finally a quick screenshot of our Basic and Advanced settings for easier reference: